Meet Our Certified Hakomi Therapists.

 Whidbey Island, 98260

-Kelly L. Ross, MA, LMHC, is a certified Hakomi therapist and teacher-in-training.
-She is licensed in the State of Washington as a Licensed Mental Health Counselor and is a nationally certified Sex Therapist and clinical member of the American Association of Sex Educators, Counselors, and Therapists (AASECT).
-Kelly has a psychotherapy practice in Seattle, where she specializes in intimacy issues for adults and couples.
+Kelly L. Ross, MA, LMHC, is a Licensed Mental Health Counselor in the state of Washington and certified Hakomi therapist.
+She is a nationally certified Sex Therapist and has been in private practice for over 20 years in Seattle.
+She specializes in trauma recovery and intimacy issues for adults and couples.
 She taught at Bastyr University in the psychology department and medical school, as well as in the Leadership Institute of Seattle (LIOS) graduate counseling program and continuing education department.
 Kelly has a passion for learning and better understanding the mind/body/spirit connection to our well-being, purpose, and relationships in this world.
 For further information please visit kellylross.com.

 (425) 298-5111